Skip to content

 Step 1.
 Unito detects lookup fields

-When Unito identifies a field that links to another work item, you will see a banner indicating that these fields reference separate items.
+When Unito identifies a field that links to another work item, you will see a banner indicating that these are lookup fields.

 Step 2.
 Select sync mode for the lookup